-PART I - Situating Canadian Cultural Policy – Classic & Conventional Conceptions of Canadian Cultural Policy
+PART I - Situating Canadian cultural policy – Classic and conventional conceptions of Canadian cultural policy

 Carl Dholandas and Jonathan Paquette

-PART II - Social Justice & Diversity – The Changing Landscape of Canadian Cultural Policy
+PART II - Social justice and diversity – The changing landscape of Canadian cultural policy

-8. Representing the Marginalized Public: How the Workers’ History Museum challenge the heritage policy landscape
+8. Representing the marginalized public: How the Workers’ History Museum challenges the heritage policy landscape

 11. The contribution of international forums apart from UNESCO in achieving the objectives of the Convention on the Diversity of Cultural Expressions in the digital environment